Noah-R/taxidata/README.md

 https://www1.nyc.gov/assets/planning/download/pdf/planning-level/nyc-population/census2010/t_pl_p5_nta.pdf

 This data provides, in a pdf table, 2010 Census population data for each Neighborhood Tabulation Area.
 These population numbers are a bit older than the ones used by the American Communities Survey, but this table importantly provides acreage and density information, whereas the ACS data does not.

+# Room for Expansion

+Create an ML model to predict trip fare per hour based on other factors

+Create some kind of web interface with an interactive map